Olympus PEN-F vs Sony RX100 V

-So what is the bottom line?
+So how do things add up?
 Is the Olympus PEN-F better than the Sony RX100 V or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - High quality composites: Can combine several shots after pixel-shifting its sensor.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall assessment.

 - Better low-light sensitivity: Requires less light for good images (0.6 stops ISO advantage).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.62x vs 0.22x).

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.